-Louisiana Fisheries Forward Summit 2020
+Louisiana Fisheries Forward Summit 2023

 Produced by Louisiana Sea Grant, LSU AgCenter and the Louisiana Department of Wildlife and Fisheries – with their industry partners – it is part of the Louisiana Fisheries Forward (LFF) education initiative and featured hands-on demonstrations and an open trade show that helped participants connect with the changing world of seafood.
 The 2023 Summit had 62 vendors, 4 Chef Demonstrations, 9 Research Posters and over $4,700 in donated door prizes that were awarded to the over 330 participants.

 Summit is currently held every two years; more information will be forthcoming about a future event.